-To the GSP Subcommittee:
+To the Trade Policy Staff Committee:

-The International Intellectual Property Alliance (IIPA) appreciated the opportunity to testify before the GSP Subcommittee on October 7 regarding the ongoing review of the Dominican Republic's intellectual property rights practices under the GSP and CBI trade programs.
-As you know, IIPA also testified before the Trade Policy Staff Commission at its October 8, 2003 public hearing on the proposed U.S.-Dominican Republic Free Trade Agreement.
-Our post-hearing briefs to you and the TPSC are identical in substance.
+The International Intellectual Property Alliance (IIPA) appreciated the opportunity to testify before the TPSC at the October 8, 2003 public hearing on the proposed U.S.-Dominican Republic Free Trade Agreement.
+As you know, we also testified before the GSP Subcommittee on October 7 regarding the pending review of the Dominican Republic's intellectual property rights practices under the GSP and CBI trade programs.
+Our post-hearing briefs to you and that Subcommittee are identical in substance.

-In this post-hearing letter, we would like to update the GSP Subcommittee on a few new developments in the Dominican Republic and respond in more detail to several questions asked and answered at the hearings.
+In this post-hearing brief, IIPA updates the TPSC on a few new developments in the Dominican Republic and respond in more detail to several questions asked and answered at the hearings.

 Criminal hearing in broadcasting piracy case: As IIPA and the Motion Picture Association of America (MPAA) reported to both the TPSC and the GSP Subcommittee, the Dominican Republic authorities conducted a series of inspections of broadcast stations in April and August 2003.
-Sixteen (16) criminal complaints against broadcast stations have been filed to-date.
+Sixteen (16) criminal complaints aginst broadcast stations have been filed to-date.
 The first criminal hearing against one of the larger broadcast stations, Canal del Sol-Channel 40, was originally scheduled for August 20, 2003, but was continued by the prosecution, with the date set for October 20, 2003.
 We reported in our pre-hearing briefs and at the hearings that this station continues to steal U.S. programming, despite the fact of its imminent criminal prosecution.